pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 ### Review of RSA

 -   Sender
-    -   Picks two random primes *p* and *q*.
+    -   Picks two random imes *p* and *q*.
     -   Sets *N* equal to *pq*.
     -   `gcd(e, (p - 1)(q - 1))`

-> **Fermat**: If a number *p* is prime, then for all smaller numbers,
+> **Fermat**: If a number *p* is ime, then for all smaller numbers,
 > it is the case that $a^{p - 1} \equiv 1 \mod p$

--   How probable is it that this test succeeds?
+-   How obable is it that this test succeeds?
 Less than half.

--   A way of generating random primes
+-   A way of generating random imes
     -   Pick a random number.
-    -   Apply the primality test accounrd to Fermat.
+    -   Apply the imality test accounrd to Fermat.
     -   If it succeeds, then return it.

 -   Good news:
-    -   Prime numbers are abundant, frequently arising.
+    -   ime numbers are abundant, frequently arising.
-    -   A random *n*-bit number has roughly $\frac{1}{n}$ chance of being prime.
+    -   A random *n*-bit number has roughly $\frac{1}{n}$ chance of being ime.

-> **Lagrange's Prime Number Theorem**: Let $\pi(x)$ be the number of primes
+> **Lagrange's ime Number Theorem**: Let $\pi(x)$ be the number of imes
 > $\le x$.
 >
 > $$\pi(x) \approx \frac{x}{\ln(x)}$$>
-> Or more precisely,
+> Or more ecisely,
 >
 > $$\lim_{x \to \infty} \frac{\pi(x)}{\frac{x}{\ln(x)}} = 1$$
 ### Hashing <small>Another Application of Number-Theoretic Algorithms</small>